HAKORADev/Python_Game_Box_PGB/README.md

 ---

-*This repository is maintained for archival purposes.
-For the best experience, always download from the official itch.io release.*
+*This repository is maintained for continues development purposes.
+For the original experience, always download from the official itch.io release.*